Javanese culture: Islam

 Islam first came in contact with Java during Majapahit periods, when they traded or made tributary relations with various states like Perlak and Samudra Pasai in modern-day Aceh.
 Sufism played a major role in affecting the Islamic understanding of Javanese in the fourteenth century and affected the local understanding of afterlife and spirits, such as jinn, demons and ghosts.

 The introduction of Islam to the island by the new Muslim monarchs was not always peaceful however, Javanese nobles and peasants who rejected the new rulers were either conquered or fled to neighboring Bali where they contributed heavily to the Balinese Hindu religion and culture.
 Some Hindus who remained in Java retreated themself to more remote area such as Tenger near the Mount Bromo to avoid proselytization.
 During the Islamization of Java, Sunan Kalijaga was one of the Walisanga which was active in promoting a more moderate form of Islam in Java, he was later appointed as advisor in the new Mataram Sultanate.
 Most Javanese follow the Shafi‘ite tradition of Sunnism (97%).

+The introduction of Islam to Java uses the mysticism approach.
+This resulted in dialectics between Javanese mysticism and Islamic mysticism which is the characteristics of Javanese Islam.
+In Javanese Islam, traditions and culture placed as neutral container which inherited as previous relics, while the content is Islam.